dataswarm/dataswarm.github.io/index.md

   <header>
       <div class="container intro">
         <h1>Needs to develop a Data solution for your business? <br> DataSwarm provides the easy way to do it</h1>
-        <p>DataSwarm offers a distribution of Apache Zeppelin Notebook with more interpreters and clusters managment among other features that provides data scientists the right tool to do big data analysis for their business</b>.</p>
+        <p>DataSwarm offers a distribution of Apache Zeppelin Notebook with more interpreters and clusters management among other features that provides data scientists the right tool to do big data analysis for their business</b>.</p>
         <br><br>
         <div class="subscribe col-lg-8 col-lg-offset-2">
           <div class="form-group form-inline">